(Updated May 29, 2018)

 As the NFL learns more about player health and safety, the league evaluates and changes rules to evolve the game and try to improve protections for players.

-Between 2002 and this off-season, the NFL made 42 rules changes intended to eliminate dangerous tactics and reduce the risk of injuries.
-The new 2017 rules changes bring the total number up to 47.
+Since 2002, the NFL has made 50 rules changes intended to eliminate potentially dangerous tactics and reduce the risk of injuries.